 The net OXPHOS-capacity is calculated by subtracting L from P (Fig. 4).
-Then the net $P\gg O_2$ equals $P\gg (P-L)$, wherein the dissipative LEAK component in the OXPHOS-state may be overestimated.
+Then the net $P \gg O_2$ equals $P \gg (P-L)$, wherein the dissipative LEAK component in the OXPHOS-state may be overestimated.
 This can be avoided by measuring LEAK-respiration in a state when the protonmotive force is adjusted to its slightly lower value in the OXPHOS-state-by titration of an ET inhibitor (Divakaruni and Brand 2011).
 Any turnover-dependent components of proton leak and slip, however, are underestimated under these conditions (Garlid et al. 1993).
-In general, it is inappropriate to use the term ATP production or ATP turnover for the difference of oxygen consumption measured in states P and L. The difference P-L is the upper limit of the part of OXPHOS-capacity that is freely available for ATP production (corrected for LEAK-respiration) and is fully coupled to phosphorylation with a maximum mechanistic stoichiometry (Fig. 4).
+In general, it is inappropriate to use the term ATP production or ATP turnover for the difference of O_2 flux measured in states P and L. The difference P-L is the upper limit of the part of OXPHOS-capacity that is freely available for ATP production (corrected for LEAK-respiration) and is fully coupled to phosphorylation with a maximum mechanistic stoichiometry (Fig. 4).

-LEAK-state (Fig. 5A): The LEAK-state is defined as a state of mitochondrial respiration when O_2 flux mainly compensates for ion leaks in the absence of ATP synthesis, at kinetically-saturating concentrations of O_2 and respiratory fuel substrates.
-LEAK-respiration is measured to obtain an estimate of intrinsic uncoupling without addition of an experimental uncoupler: (1)

-in the absence of adenylates; (2) after depletion of ADP at a maximum ATP/ADP ratio; or (3) inhibition after of the phosphorylation-pathway by inhibitors of F-ATPase-such as oligomycin, or of adenine nucleotide translocase-such as carboxyatractyloside.
+LEAK-state (Fig. 5A): The LEAK-state is defined as a state of mitochondrial respiration when O2 flux mainly compensates for ion leaks in the absence of ATP synthesis, at kinetically-saturating concentrations of O_2 and respiratory fuel substrates.
+LEAK-respiration is measured to obtain an estimate of intrinsic uncoupling without addition of an experimental uncoupler: (1) in the absence of adenylates; (2) after depletion of ADP at a maximum ATP/ADP ratio; or (3) inhibition after of the phosphorylation-pathway by inhibitors of F-ATPase-such as oligomycin, or of adenine nucleotide translocase-such as carboxyatractyloside.

-680 681 682 Adjustment of the nominal concentration of these inhibitors to the density of biological sample applied can minimize or avoid inhibitory side-effects exerted on ET-capacity or even some dyscoupling.
+Adjustment of the nominal concentration of these inhibitors to the density of biological sample applied can minimize or avoid inhibitory side-effects exerted on ET-capacity or even some dyscoupling.

 Proton leak and uncoupled respiration: Proton leak is a leak current of protons.
-The intrinsic proton leak is the uncoupled process in which protons diffuse across the mtIM in the dissipative direction of the downhill protonmotive without coupling to phosphorylation (Fig. 5A).
-The proton leak flux depends nonlinearly on the protonmotive force (Garlid et al. 1989; Divakaruni and Brand 2011), it is a property of the mtIM and may be enhanced due to possible contaminations by free fatty acids.
-Inducible uncoupling mediated by uncoupling protein 1 (UCP1) is physiologically controlled. in brown e.g., adipose tissue.
-UCP1 is a member of the mitochondrial carrier family which is involved in the translocation of protons across the mtIM (Klingenberg 2017).
-Consequently, the short-
+The intrinsic proton leak is the uncoupled process in which protons diffuse across the mtIM in the dissipative direction of the downhill protonmotive force without coupling phosphorylation (Fig. 5A).
+The proton leak flux depends nonlinearly on the protonmotive force (Garlid et al. 1989;

 Fig. 5.
 Respiratory coupling states.
-A: LEAK-state and rate, L: Phosphorylation is arrested, $J{P} = 0$, and catabolic oxygen flux, $J{kO_2,L}$, is controlled mainly by the proton leak, $J{mH^+neg,L}$, at maximum protonmotive force OXPHOS-state and (Fig. 3).
-B: Phosphorylation, J{P} , is stimulated by kineticallysaturating [ADP] and [Pi], and is supported by a high protonmotive force.
+A: LEAK-state and rate, L: Phosphorylation is arrested, J{P} = 0, and catabolic O_2 flux, $J{kO_2,L}$, is controlled mainly by the proton leak, $J{mH+neg,L}$, at maximum protonmotive force (Fig. OXPHOS-state 3).
+B: and Phosphorylation, J{P} , is stimulated by kineticallysaturating [ADP] and [Pi], and is supported by a high protonmotive force.
 O2 flux, $J{kO_2,P}$, is well-coupled at a P"/O2 ratio of $J{P",P}/J{O_2,P}$.
-C: ET-state and rate, E: Noncoupled respiration, $J{kO2.E}$, is maximum at optimum exogenous uncoupler concentration phosphorylation is zero, J{P} = 0.
+C: ET-state and rate, E: Noncoupled respiration, $J{kO2,E}$, is maximum at optimum exogenous uncoupler concentration and phosphorylation is zero, J{P} = 0.
 See also Fig. 2.